-This comprehensive course will provide you with a model procedures approach for handling the internal affairs needs and requirements of small, medium and large public safety agencies.
-You will acquire the knowledge of investigative techniques and the understanding of legal guidelines necessary to function as an internal affairs investigator to include cases that concern criminal violations and officer-involved shootings.
+Upon successful completion, you will have acquired the knowledge of investigative techniques and the understanding of legal guidelines necessary to function as internal affairs investigators to include cases that concern criminal violations and officer-involved shootings.

-We will take you step-by-step through the process of conducting professional, thorough, and objective administrative and internal affairs investigations, as well as the specialized investigation of sexual harassment and hostile work place complaints.
+We will take you step-by-step through the process of conducting professional, thorough, and objective administrative and internal affairs investigations, as well as specialized investigation of sexual harassment and hostile workplace complaints.

 - Ethics and integrity in public safety

 - Integrity testing/stings

 - Case file preparation, records systems and early intervention systems

 - Officer-involved shootings and in-custody death investigations